cyrraz/plothist/docs/basics/2d_hist.rst

 Display 1D distributions
 ========================

-To plot a 2d histogram with x and y projections:
+To plot a 2d histogram with x and y projections, the function :func:`plot_2d_hist_with_projections() <plothist.plotting.plot_2d_hist_with_projections>` can be used.
+The corresponding projections are displayed on the top and right of the 2D histogram, and the colorbar is clearly displayed and labeled.

 .. literalinclude:: ../examples/2d_hist/2d_hist_with_projections.py
     :language: python